Medical Art MSc

 Short term internships in medical institutes throughout will be offered to selected students following graduation.
 Internship institutes offer these internships based on the reputation of the course and its tutors and include various NHS trusts and private companies.

-Entry Requirements: First or upper second class honours degree in Art/Design or related medical/anatomical science.
-All applicants must provide evidence of artwork, in the form of a portfolio on CD, which you should submit with your application.
+You will be invited to upload evidence of artwork - in the form of a portfolio - after we receive your application.
 Relevant professional experience will be taken into account if you have no graduate qualifications.

 English Language Requirement